Integralist/integralist.co.uk/content/page/resume.md

 ### 2021

+- **What**: Published a [best practices guide](https://developer.fastly.com/learning/integrations/orchestration/terraform/) for writing Terraform using the Fastly Terraform provider.
+  **Why**: We noticed an increase in customer support queries related to Terraform and that it was a complex topic to understand.
+  **Impact**: Customers reported an appreciation for the official guidance as it helped to elucidate an otherwise confusing combination of tools and concepts.

+- **What**: Acted as an embassador for Fastly support on Stack Overflow ([Fastly Stack Overflow profile](https://stackoverflow.com/users/14849316/integralist)).
+  **Why**: To help the community of Fastly users.
+  **Impact**: Customers were unblocked and able to become productive, as well as just generally feeling supported.

 - **What**: I designed, wrote and coordinated the release of a Terraform training module that also focuses on integration with Fastly.
   **Why**: We had noticed an ever growing increase in interest with Terraform.
   **Impact**: Our customers can feel confident and supported when thinking of managing their services using Terraform.